 Mumbai as the Venue..

-Mumbai enjoys the distinction of being the financial and commercial capital of India as it generates 6.16% of the total GDP, it is also one of the world's top 10 centres of commerce in terms of global financial flow.
+Mumbai enjoys the distinction of being the financial and commercial capital of the country as it generates 6.16% of the total GDP, it is also one of the world's top 10 centres of commerce in terms of global financial flow.

 A sizable part of the business of commercial and investment banks, exchanges, securities firms, private equity and other financial services operates from Mumbai as the base.
 The significance of Mumbai could be measured from the presence of premier institutions across all major constituents of the financial sector.